Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Once you know you have endometriosis, you can think about your options for treatment.
 Even after treatment, most women have symptoms off and on until menopause.
 Then, when monthly periods are over for good, symptoms tend to subside or disappear.
 In the meantime, there is a lot you can do to help yourself feel better.

 Along with cycles of pain, you may have emotional cycles or mood swings.
 You may feel frustrated, or depressed.
 Don’t suffer in silence.
 Talking to someone you trust can really help.
 Also, spend time doing things you enjoy.

 Heat can help limit pain.
 Soak in a hot bath or use a heating pad.
 You may also find relief with yoga, meditation, or acupuncture.
-Acetominophen and ibuprofen may also help.
+Acetaminophen and ibuprofen may also help.
 Those work best if taken just as pain begins.
-If needed, you may be given prescription medications to reduce cramping and pain during periods.
+If needed, you may be given prescription medicine to reduce cramping and pain during periods.
 Keep track of your symptoms to help you anticipate and cope with the pain.

 For some women, making certain changes in their diet seems to reduce symptoms: